GregRos/Patchwork/README.md

 ### Other .NET Languages
 This library is for transforming IL, not transforming source code, so it doesn't actually care what language you write in.
-As long as you put attributes on things that are recognizable in the IL as properties, methods, and classes, it will work correctly.
+As long as you put attributes on things that are recognizable in the IL as properties, methods, and classes, it will probably work correctly.

 That said, you could experience more problems if you write in languages other than C#, simply because they can be compiled to very different IL, and the different input could reveal flaws I never encountered during testing.